Ayushsa23/Countdown/README.md

 - *HTML*: For structuring the content of the webpage.
 - *CSS*: For styling and layout.
-- *JavaScript*: For countdown functionality and dynamic behavior.
+- *JavaScript*: For countdown functionality and dynamic behavior
-- *GitHub Pages*: (Optional) Host your webpage for free.